zygos/wd-material/material/2-core/3-node-sql/3-data-modeling.md

 Prepare a `create-tables.sql` file, which creates all the tables from the Instagram database modeling exercise.
 Use the [SQLite documentation](https://www.sqlite.org/datatype3.html) to figure out how to create the tables and their columns.

-You can use the `sqlite3` command line client to try out creating tables one-by-one.
+You can use the `sqlite3` command-line client to try creating tables one by one.
 Do not use AI or other generative tools to generate the SQL.
-It is essential to familiarize yourself with the syntax and the documentation.
+Familiarize yourself with the syntax and documentation.

 ## Exercise: Migrating schemas (1.5 hours)